Hurricane Hilary on path toward Southern California

 A storm headed in the direction of Southern California has been upgraded to a hurricane, the National Hurricane Center said in a public advisory early Thursday morning.
 It is expected to bring heavy rainfall to parts of the state after hitting Mexico.

 The storm's remnants are likely to bring flooding rain as well as strong winds to some parts of California, including the Los Angeles Basin, The Weather Channel reports.
-Heavy rainfall is expected to impact the Southwestern United States from Friday through early next week, according to the hurricane center.
+Heavy rainfall is expected to impact the Southwestern U.S. starting Friday through early next week, "peaking on Sunday and Monday," according to the hurricane center.

-Hurricane Hilary was located 560 miles southwest of Cabo San Lucas, Mexico, at the time the center's advisory was issued Thursday morning, with maximum sustained winds of 75 miles per hour, with higher gusts.
+Hurricane Hilary was located 530 miles southwest of Cabo San Lucas, Mexico, Thursday morning, with maximum sustained winds of 85 miles per hour, with higher gusts.
 It is expected to continue moving in a west-northwest direction, the center said, with a turn toward the northwest expected Friday morning.

-Tropical storm watches are in effect for parts of Baja California, and additional watches and warnings are likely to expand later Thursday, the National Hurricane Center said.
+Tropical storm watches and warnings are in effect for parts of western Mexico.

 for more features.